philipmulcahy/azad/README.md

 If the extension needs to make a lot of requests (because you've got lots of orders or you choose many years, then it can log you out.
 This often happens only for types of orders or types of order related pages (payments, details) etc, leaving the other types of pages functional.
 The extension detects this and opens up a new sign-in page so you can log back in.
 Once you've done this, you can restart the year fetch - it should avoid re-fetching stuff it's already put in the cache.

 ### Stuck progress in popup status/statistics

 Symptoms: pending task count sticks at a non-zero number for many seconds.
 I don't understand why this happens, but the workaround that has always worked for me is to remove all amazon cookies (this will log you out) and then everything works again.
 If you look in the extension logs (see below), a clue that this is appropriate is entries in the log that complain about too many redirections.

 ### Amazon changed their site

 The extension needs to be updated by developers to learn the new layout.
 Please check to see that no-one else has filed a ticket for the same problem.
 If they have, join in the fun on that ticket rather than making your own "me-too" ticket.
+At some point you're going to need to work with us by providing debug data and testing experimental versions of the extension.
+I don't have direct access to your orders (or likely you country's version of Amazon), so if you're not willing to help, please don't waste everybody's time with a ticket - your issue will not get fixed.

 ### You've got a country+order_type combination we've not got test data for